 Jaw pain is another common problem we see in our practice that serves St. George, Utah.

-When you work with Advanced Spine & Rehabilitation, our team will first determine the root cause of your jaw symptoms and then determine the best way to treat the problem.
+When you work with Advanced Spine & Rehabilitation, our team will first attempt to find the root cause of your jaw symptoms and then determine a way to treat the problem.

 If you've developed jaw pain from a car crash, we might be able to help.
-Chiropractic is an effective approach to recovering from neck pain and auto injuries.
-By getting to the root cause of your pain, we can get you back on the road to health.
+Chiropractic is a possible approach to recovering from neck pain and auto injuries.
+By getting to the root cause of your pain, we may get you back on the road to health.